tbutz12/CS1632_Spring2020/deliverables/1/README.md

 Each requirement should have AT LEAST one test case associated with it, and each test case should have EXACTLY ONE requirement associated with it.
 This can easily be checked via a traceability matrix (which you should also deliver).
 In a real world scenario, one test case can test multiple requirements but, for the purposes of this assignment, please limit it to one requirement (the one that is tested primarily).

-Test cases should mention all necessary preconditions, input values, execution steps, output values, and postconditions.
-Remember when they are necessary and when they are not.
+Test cases should mention all necessary preconditions, execution steps, and postconditions.

 It is NOT necessary to make multiple test plans inside a test suite; it is enough for there to be one test plan.